Crises and Transformation first symposium

 Registration and Call for Talks

-In the registration form you can also indicate interest for a future oral presentation of a research project or research plan at the next CAT Symposium.
+In the registration form you can indicate interest for a future oral presentation of a research project or research plan at the next CAT Symposium.
 A descriptive title is sufficient in the registration form.
-Priority is given to presentations of multidisciplinary research projects/plans.
+Priority will be given to presentations of multidisciplinary research projects or plans.

 Call for Collaborations

-External actors interested in collaborating on CAT are welcome to register their interest in the registration form.
+External actors interested in collaborating with CAT are welcome to indicate their interest via the registration form.

 Registration